livechat/chat-widget-adapters/packages/widget-react/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Follow a [Contributing guide](https://github.com/livechat/chat-widget-adapters#-contributing) for more detials.
+For major changes, please open an issue first so we can discuss what you would like to change.
+Follow a [Contributing guide](https://github.com/livechat/chat-widget-adapters#-contributing) for more details.

 ## License